vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ## Why do I get a CORS error?

 If you get a CORS (Cross-Origin Resource Sharing) error, it is from your side, not an error from Vipps.
+You are most likely attempting to call the Vipps API from a website, and your webserver's configuration prevents it.

 CORS is a protocol that enables scripts running on a browser client to interact with resources from a different origin.
 Sometimes servers are configured to